Mark Bloom

-Mark Bloom (born November 25, 1987) is a retired American soccer player.
+Mark Bloom (born November 25, 1987) is an American retired soccer player.
 Bloom played as a defender.

 Career

 Youth and amateur

 Born in Marietta, Georgia, Bloom played college soccer at Berry College, where he was a second-team All-Southern States Athletic Conference selection as a junior in 2008, and was his team's MVP in his senior year in 2009.
 During his time with Berry he helped the school to a 48-26-5 record, two conference titles, and scored 13 goals.

 During his college years Bloom also played in the USL Premier Development League both in the Atlanta Silverbacks U23's and the Southern California Seahorses.

 Professional

 Bloom signed his first professional contract in 2010 when he was signed by AC St. Louis of the USSF Division 2 Professional League.
 He made his professional debut on April 10, 2010, in St. Louis's first ever game, against Carolina RailHawks Bloom joined Charlotte Eagles of the USL Pro league for the 2011 season.

 In 2013, Bloom joined the Atlanta Silverbacks of the NASL.
 He was loaned to Toronto FC on July 12, 2013.
 He made his Major League Soccer debut on September 14, 2013, playing a full 90 minutes in an away loss to New York Red Bulls.
 Bloom's loan option was exercised by Toronto FC, making a permanent move to the club the following season.
 On January 13, 2015, it was announced that he re-signed with the team on a multi-year deal.

 On March 25, 2016, Bloom was loaned to affiliate club Toronto FC II.
 He made his debut the following day in a 2–2 draw with New York Red Bulls II.

 On December 13, 2016, he was traded to Atlanta United for Clint Irwin who was selected by Atlanta United FC in the third round of the 2016 MLS Expansion Draft.

 As of December 2017, Bloom had his contract option with Atlanta United declined.
 He subsequently retired from professional football to work as a financial advisor.